Practice your craft

 Build out your Makeup Kit

-Buying affordable makeup is a great way to get started and develop basic techniques, as you gain confidence and start providing your services professionally you will want to consider investing in a collection of professional makeup products.
+Buying affordable makeup is a great way to get started and develop basic techniques, as you gain confidence and start providing your services professionally you will want to invest in a collection of professional makeup products.
 Although it is cheaper to purchase makeup from drugstore brands that offer great value, we would recommend investing in makeup artist-grade products that will have more vibrant colours and last for hours longer on your client’s skin.
+When you enrol in a professional makeup course you will usually need to purchase a professional makeup toolkit which will include

 Create your Portfolio

-This portfolio is a professional showcase to demonstrate your abilities of applying various styles to different face shapes and ethnicities, your potential clients will also be able to use your portfolio to point out the style of makeup that they would like applied.
+This portfolio is a professional showcase to demonstrate your abilities at applying various styles to different face shapes and ethnicities.

 Freelance vs Employment